idcrook/idcrook.github.io/_posts/2015-4-30-Using-Code-as-Node-debugger.md

 ## Summary

-Some of this is quite new and rough (if you believe all the caveats shared), but I found it to be very functional for my needs.
+Some of this is quite new and rough (if you believe [all the caveats](https://code.visualstudio.com/Docs/whyvscode#_next-steps)), but I found it to be very functional for my needs.
 Node debugging support is built-in.

-There are many other browser-based debuggers out there as well to choose from.
+There are many other browser-based debuggers out there to choose from.
 And I use Emacs as my preferred editor with some forays onto Atom Editor, so I am not sure whether I will stay with VSCode, but it is a promising launch.
 And it is nice to know that it is around and will be improving with the times...